Alexander2817/graphCrawler/README.md

 ## Compilation

 1. Clone the repository or download the `graph_crawler.cpp`, `Makefile`, and `README.md` files.

+2. Update the Makefile RAPIDJSON_PATH to where you cloned rapidjson into.

-2. To compile the program, run the following command in the terminal:
+3. To compile the program, run the following command in the terminal:
    ```bash
    make
    ```